LovellOduor/arstore/README.md

 #### 2. gltFast package
 The glTFast package is required in order to load .gltf 3D models from the internet.\
-To add it, on the Unity menu click on **Window -> Package Manager -> Click on the plus sign + on th top left -> Add package by name** In the name input textfield enter **com.unity.cloud.gltfast** and click on **add** it will b installed in your project.
+To add it, on the Unity menu click on **Window -> Package Manager -> Click on the plus sign + on th top left -> Add package by name** In the name input textfield enter **com.unity.cloud.gltfast** and click on **add** it will be installed in your project.
 ##### Note if glTFast package is failing to install, try running unty as administrator.

 #### 3. TextMeshPro
 TextMeshPro is the ultimate text solution for Unity.
 It’s the perfect replacement for Unity’s UI Text and the legacy Text Mesh.\
-It can be installed simply from the Unity Packages.\ on the Unity menu click on **Window -> Package Manager -> Click on the plus sign + on th top left -> Add package by name** In the name input textfield enter **com.unity.textmeshpro** and click on **add** it will b installed in your project.
+It can be installed simply from the Unity Packages.\
+On the Unity menu click on **Window -> Package Manager -> Click on the plus sign + on th top left -> Add package by name** In the name input textfield enter **com.unity.textmeshpro** and click on **add** it will be installed in your project.

-### ⚠️ Once you have installed all packages above, exit unity and open it p again for some changes to take effect.
+### ⚠️ Once you have installed all packages above, exit unity and open it up again for some changes to take effect.
 Now you can navigate to **Assets/Scenes/products** and run the project on the editor to test it.

 ## 3D Model Sources